Acknowledgements

 • AddressBook-Level3 (AB3): The original source code for this application was adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

-• NRIC Checksum: Introduce documentation for NRIC checksum.
+• NRIC Checksum: Documentation for NRIC checksum.
 Link

 • JavaFX: Used for the Graphical User Interface (GUI).
 Link